Partnerships in Science Entrepreneurship

 - A private foundation and several anonymous donors

 - Dr. George Bennett: Dr. George Bennett is a Professor of Chemistry.
 He teaches a variety of courses, including Elemental Geosystems, which counts toward the Environmental Studies major and minor, Introduction to Research, which includes a vocational exploration component, and organic chemistry lecture and lab.
 He has also consulted for several chemical companies.

-- Dr. David Horn: Dr. David Horn is a Professor of Biology and has extensive experience working with private companies particularly in the wind energy and wild bird feeding industries.
+- Dr. David Horn: Dr. David Horn is a Professor of Biology and has extensive experience working with private companies particularly in the wild bird feeding industry.
 David regularly teaches the courses Introduction to Science Entrepreneurship and Creating a Scientific Business Venture.

 Millikin students have played a significant role in the ISE as Institute for Science Entrepreneurship Undergraduate Fellows, interns, and teaching assistants.